 Tennessee Repertory Theatre, she wrote No. 731 Degraw-street, Brooklyn, or Emily Dickinson's Sister, which will premiere at Venus Theatre in Laurel, Maryland, in November 2013.
 Her

-book I Love You Terribly: Six Plays is published by Carnegie Mellon University Press (2012).
+book I Love You Terribly: Six Plays was published by Carnegie Mellon University Press (2012).